So, you are curious to see some conversational landing page examples?

 Landing pages are one of the key tools of online marketing.
 They can make or break a deal.
 You want people driven to your landing page to take action, be it by requesting information, completing the signup or making a purchase.

-And so, landing page design is kind of a big deal.
+And so, a well-crafted landing page design is kind of a big deal.

 The issue with traditional landing pages is… well, they are static.
 Usually, the only engagement enticing element is a CTA button.
 It works OK but still, potential customers are usually stuck with the role of a passive observer.

-So we had a look at a few pages created to support a specific campaign, offer or purpose and drive the conversion rate in a slightly different way – conversational way.
+So we had a look at a few pages created to support a specific campaign, offer or purpose and drive the conversion rates in a slightly different way – conversational way.

 Before we go ahead, let’s look into what is a conversational landing page and how it works.